-And Europe Will Be Stunned revolves around the activities of the Jewish Renaissance Movement in Poland (JRMiP), a political group that calls for the return of 3,300,000 Jews to the land of their forefathers.
-The films traverse a landscape scarred by the histories of competing nationalisms and militarisms, overflowing with the narratives of the Israeli settlement movement, Zionist dreams, antisemitism, the Holocaust and the Palestinian right of return.
-Apart from realising the film trilogy, a new political movement has been established by the artist.
+And Europe Will Be Stunned (2011) is an extraordinary trilogy of films by Israeli artist Yael Bartana that premiered in the Polish Pavilion at the 54th International Art Exhibition in Venice, which was the first time that a non-national had represented Poland at the Biennale.
+Revolving around the activities of the Jewish Renaissance Movement in Poland (JRMiP), a political group that calls for the return of 3,300,000 Jews to the land of their forefathers, the films traverse a landscape scarred by the histories of competing nationalisms and militarisms, overflowing with the narratives of the Israeli settlement movement, Zionist dreams, anti-Semitism, the Holocaust and the Palestinian right of return.

 Image: Yael Bartana, Zamach (Assasination), 2012 at Hornsey Town Hall, 2012.
 Courtesy Marcus Leith

 Yael Bartana's trilogy of films were presented by NN Contemporary Art in Northampton to coincide with their Polish International season, which brought work by emerging artists based in Poland to Northampton.

 Image: the programme for NN Contemporary Art's presentation of And Europe Will Be Stunned, August 2015.

 Colchester, 13 February 2014

 Yael Bartana's trilogy of films were presented by Art Exchange in the spring of 2014.
 The screenings were followed by a panel discusssion between Matthew Bowman, Eleanor Nairne and Stevphen Shukaitis and chaired by Julian Stallabras.

 Image: the programme for Art Exchange's presentation of And Europe Will Be Stunned, February 2014.